Azure/aks-engine/docs/topics/windows-and-kubernetes.md

 ## Customizing Windows deployments

 AKS Engine allows a lot more customizations available in the [docs](../), but here are a few important ones you should know for Windows deployments.
-Each of these are extra parameters you can add into the AKS Engine apimodel file (such as `kubernetes-windows.json` from the quick start) before running `aks-engine generate`.
+Each of these are extra parameters you can add into the AKS Engine API model file (such as `kubernetes-windows.json` from the quick start) before running `aks-engine generate`.

 ### Changing the OS disk size